helium/HIP/0000-remove-cn470-region-from-poc.md

 ## Detailed Explanation

 We propose to remove the CN470 region from PoC reward calculations.

-We then propose a new denylist focused on any hotspots moving from this region to others be added.

-We also propose these changes be removed when anti gaming techniques have been developed to adress these issues.
+We then propose a new denylist focused on any Hotspots moving from this region to others be added.
+We also propose these changes be removed when anti gaming techniques have been developed to address these issues.

+This proposal does not remove Data Transfer capability for CN470 Hotspots.

 ## Implementation

-- Remove the cn470 region from PoC calculations
+- Remove the CN470 region from PoC calculations
-- Track any hotspots in the cn470 region for location assertions out of region and produce a list to be added to the denylist
+- Track any Hotspots in the CN470 region for location assertions out of region and produce a list to be added to the denylist

 ## Alternatives

-- Let gaming happen forever
+- Do nothing and potentially let gaming happen forever

 ## Drawbacks